chipsalliance/firrtl-spec/spec.md

 In other words, it reduces the states to be checked to only those where enable implies predicate is true by definition.
 In simulation, assume is treated as an assert.
+When the predicate is false in simulation, the assume statement may print out the format string where its argument placeholders are substituted.

 ``` firrtl
 wire clk: Clock